kehantan/labbook/docs/buffers_solutions/tris-hcl_stock.rst

 Procedure
 ---------
 #.
 Dissolve 157.6 g of Tris-HCl powder in 900 ml of distilled water/Milli-Q water.
 #.
-Stir until all Tris-HCl powder dissolved.
+Stir with a magnetic stirrer until all Tris-HCl powder dissolved.
 #.
-Adjust pH with 1 M NaOH.
+Adjust pH to 7.5 with 1 M NaOH.
 #.
 Top up volume to 1 L with distilled water/Milli-Q water.
 #.
-Filter with vacuum filter cup in to a new 1 L bottle.
+Filter with vacuum filter cup into a new 1 L bottle.
 #.
 Seal with parafilm and store in 4 C.